pwntester/ysoserial.net/README.md

                                argument).
   -s, --stdin                The command to be executed will be read from
                                standard input.
+      --bgc, --bridgedgadgetchains=VALUE
+                             Chain of bridged gadgets separated by comma (,).
+                               Each gadget will be used to complete the next bridge gadget.
+The last one will be used in the requested gadget.
+This will be ignored when using the searchformatter argument.
   -t, --test                 Whether to run payload locally.
 Default: false
       --outputpath=VALUE     The output file path.
 It will be ignored if empty.